discussion group

 • Cargo.
 When you mine ore from an uninhabited planet, you have to store it somewhere.
 You store it in a cargo pod until you can sell it to some inhabited planet.

 • Shields.
 When a weapon comes in contact with your shield, a shield absorbs half the damage (your ship absorbs the other half).
 Your ship comes with one shield, but you can buy up to four more.
 Each additional shield layer cuts the damage by an another factor of two.
 The outermost shield, however, will heat up and if it is not given enough time to cool down it will pop, leaving you with one less shield than you had before.
+NOTE: while orbiting your HOME planet, its shields protect you.
+But while orbiting any OTHER planet, its shield INTERFERE with yours, reducing their effectiveness by 50% or so.
+This is to discourage you from squatting in orbit instead of staying in active combat :)

 • Weapons.
 Your ship comes with six possible weapon slots on its Weapons Wheel.
-(Think of it as a six shooter with a different kind of weapon in each bullet slot).
+(Think of it as a six shooter with a different kind of weapon in each chamber).
 Your Phaser (energy beam) weapon is permanently equipped in slot 0, but you can dynamically associate any combination of weapons in the other five slots (using a Space Dock).

 In battle you use the WPN Selector in the lower right of the Tactical Panel to select your current weapon (hold it down until the weapon you want rotates into place)